ncboot/shim-review/README.md

   * CVE-2025-1118
   * CVE-2025-1125
 *******************************************************************************
-[We are using upstream GRUB 2.14 which has above CVEs fixed]
+[We are using upstream GRUB 2.14 which has above CVEs fixed.
+Grub from commit d38d6a1a9b79427848976f53d474392cd29c2a71 (HEAD, tag: grub-2.14)]

 *******************************************************************************
-### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
+### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 5?
 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
-`grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
+`grub,5,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
-[Yes, upstream global SBAT generation in our GRUB2 binary is set to 4]
+[Yes, upstream global SBAT generation in our GRUB2 binary is set to 5]

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?